 CloudExtend Excel for NetSuite users can login with highly privileged roles that require 2FA as long as they have properly configured the permissions for those roles.
 See this article for full details.

-CloudExtend G Suite for NetSuite users can manually create login tokens (or have their Admins create them) as outlined here.
+CloudExtend Google Workspace for NetSuite users can manually create login tokens (or have their Admins create them) as outlined here.
 NOTE - this is only necessary if users are editing records inside the Gmail extension.
 All other activities such as attaching emails and files can be performed without logging into NetSuite via CloudExtend.

 CloudExtend Excel for NetSuite Classic Edition (SmartClient)